-COLLEGE OF BUSINESS, PUBLIC POLICY AND I.AW
+COLLEGE OF BUSINESS, PUBLIC POLICY AND LAW

-COLÁISTE AN GHNÓ.
-AN BHEARTAIS PHOIBLÍ AGUS AN DLÍ
+COLÁISTE AN GHNÓ, AN BHEARTAIS PHOIBLÍ AGUS AN DLÍ

-FÉILIRE 2014-15 CALENDAR 2014-15
+FÉILIRE 2015-16 CALENDAR 2015-16

-The 2014-15 Calendar is valid for that Session.
+The 2015-16 Calendar is valid for that Session.
 Whilst every effort is made to ensure the contents of the Calendar are accurate, the Calendar is issued for the guidance of students and staff only.
 The Calendar is not an offer to supply courses of study nor is it in any way to be construed as imposing any legal obligation on the University to supply courses either at all or in part in respect of any subject.
-No guarantee is given that courses, syllabuses, fees or regulations may not be altered, cancelled or otherwise amended at any time.
-The Calendar confers no rights on any student registered for the Session 2014-15.
+No guarantee is given that courses, syllabii, fees or regulations may not be altered, cancelled or otherwise amended at any time.
+The Calendar confers no rights on any student registered for the Session 2015-16.